windcarrier/Gitee/readme.txt

 Vim This is a Vim edit
 Git Creating a new branch AND simple IN feature1

+As a branch I must DO some change

 Git Keywords:
 init 初始化Git
 git config --global user.name "Name"